Emeric54/p6-text-caesar/README.md

 ## Description

-This module allows you to use 4 fonctions.
+This module allows you to use 4 functions.

 You can encrypt a message :
 ```Perl6